tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Wed Aug 01 2007

-Fransisca Wiegand (a White college dropout) entered a church, ready to deliver a speech to religious people.
+Fransisca Wiegand (a white college dropout) entered a church, ready to deliver a speech to religious people.
 She saw religion as a progressive force in society, but one that has engaged in a horrible crime: interfering in the secular world and trying to sway the national government.
 This violation of the separation of church and state cannot stand!
 Fransisca Wiegand had never preached her views to theists before, and freaked out.
 Fransisca Wiegand uttered a quick prayer to Karma to calm her nerves.
 As Fransisca Wiegand entered the church, she heared a small rasping noise.
 She knew it was because angels and demons are fighting each other, and ignored the noise.

 Fransisca Wiegand used scientific information to make the claim that the universe is controlled by a magical force called 'Karma'.
 Fransisca Wiegand denounced the concept of 'intelligent design', claiming that evolution is the best way to explain how Karma created humans.
 Fransisca Wiegand smiled when she explained how Heaven and Hell are the same as the 'religious' people viewed it: good people go to Heaven and bad people go to Hell.